🍁 Canada's trusted addiction treatment directory — confidential & no cost

 • Benzodiazepines are involved in ~17% of opioid-related deaths in Canada (poly-drug toxicity)

-Sources: Health Canada Canadian Alcohol and Drugs Survey (2023); CIHI Opioid-Related Harms Report (2024)
+Sources: Health Canada Canadian alcohol and Drugs Survey (2023); CIHI Opioid-Related Harms Report (2024)

 How Benzodiazepines Affect the Brain